vsoch/myconnectome-vm/README.md

 `cp -r myconnectome /vagrant/`

 This will place a copy of the results in the directory where the Vagrantfile is located on your host machine.

+## Setting up the virtual machine on aws

+First you need to create and start an instance (Russ add details here).
+You then need to make sure you have the [most up-to-date version of vagrant](https://www.vagrantup.com/downloads), and install vagrant-aws.
+If you do not, you will see this error (version 1.6.5)

+       vagrant-share can't be installed without vagrant login (RuntimeError)

+After updating:

+      vagrant --version
+      Vagrant 1.7.2

+Then you should install vagrant-aws, which will allow you to provision the Amazon machine.

+      sudo vagrant plugin install vagrant-aws
+      Installing the 'vagrant-aws' plugin.
+This can take a few minutes...
+      Installed the plugin 'vagrant-aws (0.6.0)'!

+You then need to add an aws compatible box.
+I found this box on the vagrant-aws plugin github repository:

+      vagrant box add aws https://github.com/mitchellh/vagrant-aws/raw/master/dummy.box

+The vagrantfile included in this repo has instructions to provision the machine on Amazon using this box.